Caleb-Kiune/Fitness-Tracker/README.md

-# **FITNESS TRACKER**
+## **Fitness Tracker**

-## **AUTHOR**
+## **Author**
 Caleb Kiune

-## **PROJECT OVERVIEW**
+## **Project Overview**
-Fitness Tracker is a comprehensive web application built with React and json-server that helps users manage and track their fitness routines.
+- Fitness Tracker is a comprehensive web application built with React and json-server that helps users manage and track their fitness routines.
 This application allows users to create and customize their workouts, view exercise details, update their personal profiles, and generate reports on completed workouts.
 The application is designed to be user-friendly and responsive, ensuring a seamless experience across various devices.

-## **TECHNOLOGIES USED**
+## **Technologies Used**
 - React - Frontend

 - json-server - Backend

 - CSS - Styling

-- Visual Studio Code
+- Visual Studio Code - Code Editor

-- Algobook gym API
+- Algobook gym API - External API

-- Google Chrome Browser
+- Google Chrome - Browser

-## **PROJECT FEATURES**
+## **Project Features**
 - Custom Workouts: Users can add, edit, and delete custom workouts.
 Each workout includes details such as the exercise name, sets, reps, weight, category, and the day of the week.

 - Exercise Details: Users can search for and view detailed information about various exercises.